What is Material Handling? Principles, Benefits & Equipment

 4. Engineered Systems

-Engineered or automated systems are solutions that incorporate technology supported by computers and robots to store and transport goods
+Engineered or automated systems that incorporate warehouse technology supported by computers and robots to store and transport goods.

 Engineered systems include:

-- Autonomous mobile robots (AMRs): Sophisticated robots that navigate their environment independently, without the need for human intervention
+• Autonomous mobile robots (AMRs): Sophisticated robots that navigate their environment independently, using sensors and maps to dynamically plan the best route and avoid obstacles

-- Automated storage and retrieval systems (AS/RS): Computer-controlled solutions that keep and retrieve goods in the warehouse
+• Automated storage and retrieval systems (AS/RS): Computer-controlled solutions that automatically store and retrieve goods from a high-density structure.
+Minimizing manual labor.

 This is where Modula comes in.
 At Modula, we provide the most advanced automated storage and retrieval systems to increase productivity and accuracy throughout your warehouse.